Megan's Talks

 (good candidate for banquets, keynotes and last talk of the day)

 How could brothers also be uncle and nephew?
-How could the 1853 death of a toddler in Scotland help solve a Civil War history-mystery?
+How did Facebook help solve an Egyptian genealogy case in just a week?
+How did a pair of tombstones in Ohio point the way to Barack Obama's Irish roots?
 And could there be any families with a pair of centenarians who knew each other and lived in four centuries between the two of them?
 Come and hear!

 Neglected History

 It's remarkable how much of our history has been ignored or distorted, but with a little patience and healthy dose of curiosity, any of us can ferret out the truth!
-Megan walks audience members through several cases she's been involved with, including finding out what happened to Philip Reed, the one-time slave who placed the Freedom statue on the top of the U.S. Capitol, using DNA testing to help the Haley family of Roots fame find their European cousins, discovering photos of Annie Moore (the first immigrant through Ellis Island), and figuring out who would be king of America today if George Washington had been king instead of president.
+Megan walks audience members through a handful of cases she's been involved with, ranging from finding the proper resting place for a tombstone discovered on a Manhattan sidewalk (and its surprising connection to a Yiddish language cookbook) to figuring out who would be king of America today if George Washington had been king instead of president.

 Cold Cases: Genealogists, Coroners and the FBI

 With over a decade's experience working forensics cases for the U.S. Army, Megan realized that "reverse genealogy" techniques could be used to help others seeking to find living people associated with past events or deceased individuals.
 This provoked her to cold-call several coroners' offices to volunteer her services.
-Come hear how her individual efforts eventually snowballed into the creation of Unclaimed Persons, a virtual, worldwide group of genealogists who cracked 84 cases in their first year.
-Peek behind the scenes at a couple of her most challenging cases — and into her latest initiative, helping the FBI with Civil Rights cold cases.
+Come hear how her individual efforts snowballed into the creation of Unclaimed Persons, a virtual group of genealogists that's cracked hundreds of cases since 2008, and peek behind the scenes at some of her most challenging cases with medical examiners, the FBI and NCIS.

 Trace Your Roots with DNA